Metric Location in Pseudotrees: A survey and new results: Abstract

 \section{Abstract}

-The aim of this paper is to revise the literature on different metric locations in the families of paths, cycles, trees and unicyclic graphs, as well as, provide several new results on that matter.
+Since the publication of the original definition of metric location, many other versions with different features have emerged.
+Typically, the computation of a minimum location set is NP-hard, so it is sensible to study their behavior for different graph families.
+The aim of this paper is to revise the literature on different metric locations in the families of paths, cycles, trees and unicyclic graphs, as well as, providing several new results on that matter.